THE ULTIMATE FORM OF RECYCLING

 Remanufacturing and the Circular Economy

-Within the Circular Economy value recovery cycles, products can be REused, REpaired, REnovated, REmanufactured or REcycled.
+Within the Circular Economy value regeneration cycles, products can be REpaired, REnovated REconditionned, REmanufactured or REcycled.

-The Circular Economy model applied to Remanufacturing aims to reuse end-of-life products and components as resources, for making good as new, or upgraded products.
+The Circular Economy model applied to these technical loops aims to reuse end-of-life products and components as input resources through more or less structured and rigorous activities to restore their performance.

-The industrial process consists of restoring a worn-out component or product (broken, at end-of-life, obsolete or waste), to a product with equal or higher performance, quality and warranty as a new product.
+The industrial process consists of restoring a worn-out component or product (broken, at end-of-life, obsolete or waste), to a product with equal -or even higher- performances to its original state.

 The Remanufacturing process makes it possible to recapture the products intrinsic value, including relevant materials and components, imbedded production energy, imbedded evidence of real-use, and imbedded technical design.